bhaskarmurthy/bhaskarmurthy/README.md

 # What gets me excited?

 - Connecting with customers, and learning how we can build better product together.
-- Building delightful, engaging products that our end-users love.
+- Building delightful, engaging products that our customers love.
 - Developer experience that's deeply integrated and and intuitive.

 # What do I value?